medleyjs/medley/docs/Server-Methods.md

 <a name="decorate"></a>
 #### decorate*
-Function useful if you need to decorate the app, Reply or Request, check [here](Decorators.md).
+Function useful if you need to decorate the app, Response or Request, check [here](Decorators.md).

 <a name="register"></a>
 #### register